0

 What The Lucky Hand believes in

-That every opening should yield something beautiful.
+That every opening should produce something beautiful.

 That disappointment is not an inevitability of the Pokémon booster.